Head On Collision Settlement

 The plaintiff spent five days in the hospital.
 She suffered herniated discs and radiculopathy.
-Both injuries required a year of physical therapy, but she still experiences pain and a reduced range of motion.
+Both injuries required a year of physical therapy, but she still experiences pain and suffering, and a reduced range of motion.
 The woman claimed the injuries damaged her business, which eventually shut down.

 $70,000 Head On Collision Settlement

 A driver in Kansas City crossed the median and hit the plaintiff’s car head-on.
 The defendant told law enforcement he fell asleep, and he bumped the car in front of him.
 That minor accident scared him, and he lost control of the vehicle.

 The crash victim did not have pain immediately after the crash.
 However, she began to suffer headaches and nausea two days later.
 At the hospital, the doctor diagnosed her with a concussion.
 The concussion prevented the woman from playing volleyball at her university for a year.